coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 - **Community**
   - More visibility for training events
   - Support for Instructors
+  - Add your training philosophy and tips to help other instructors

 ## Expected audience
 ---

 Instructors and anyone eager to develop Galaxy-related training material.

 No specific knowledge or skills are required, just motivation!

-**Expected hacking days**: 4 days, 3 days, 2 days
+There are extensive [training materials](https://galaxyproject.github.io/training-material/topics/contributing://galaxyproject.github.io/training-material/topics/contributing/) that will help you to learn everything you need to know about contributing to this project, and of course many community members are present here this week and happy to help answer any questions.

 ## Related works and references
 ---